MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 ## Automated ML
-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment First of all it is important to give a generic view of the AutoML settings and configuration that were used for this experiment.
+First of all it is important to give a generic view of the AutoML settings and configuration that were used for this experiment.

 The first step is to create the AutoML settings which will be afterwards passed to the AutoML Configuration as part of the parameters needed within the configuration.
-Let's take briefly a look into the AuroML settings parameters used in this experiment:
+Let's take briefly a look into the AutoML settings parameters used in this experiment:

 - experiment_timeout_minutes:\
 Refers to the maximum amount of time in minutes that all iterations combined can take before the experiment terminates.
 For this project the timeout was set to 20 Minutes